buuug7/notes/road-map/frontend/css/basic.md

 }
 ```

-##### setting specific color stops
+#### setting specific color stops

-if you don't want colors to equally distributed ,you can set specific color stop positions,using either percentages `%` or pixels `px`
+if you don't want colors to equally distributed, you can set specific color stop positions, using either percentages `%` or pixels `px`

 ```css
 div {